 - The assessment of applicants is based on CV and a one-pager research project idea

 - Applicants must demonstrate motivation and commitment to undertake the fellowship

 - Maximum of two candidates per supervisor / three candidates per supervisory team

-The masterclass is a two-day comprehensive seminar organised and hosted at OsloMet for candidates and supervisors, to provide them with information and training on the application process.
+The virtual masterclass is a two-day comprehensive seminar organised and hosted at OsloMet for candidates and supervisors, to provide them with information and training on the application process.
 It is required that participants attend.

 Phase 3 – Proposal development (May – September)

 This phase starts immediately after the masterclass and ends on the deadline for the submission of the application (usually 10 Sep).
 The applicant and supervisor must follow an agreed calendared workplan.

 The EU Commission informs on the evaluation results in February the following year; if the proposal is granted, the EU-Team oversees the post-award process through the signature of the Grant Agreement (GA).
 Afterwards, the Human Resources Department manages the hiring process of successful candidates and provide support to the fellow with the logistics of his/her relocation to Oslo.
 The R&I support at the hosting faculty/center manages at local level the project implementation, securing compliance with the GA.

 Guide for applicants

 - HORIZON EUROPE - MSCA-PF - Work Programme 2023-2024 (PDF, ec.europa.eu)